Adventure Camps

 Paddles and Trails

 This adventure on wheels teaches campers mountain biking basics like the parts of a bike and how they function, proper riding posture, how to shift gears, how to use brakes safely, and how to use good trail etiquette on public biking trails.
-All campers are required to bring their own bike and must be confident on a bike to sign up for this program, but we’ll be traveling on beginner-friendly trails.
+If you are unable to bring your own bike on the field trip, limited bike rentals are available upon request.
+Email [email protected] to coordinate.

 Rocks and Ropes